yt-project/unyt/paper/paper.md

 parameter changes.

-![A benchmark comparing the time to perform various binary arithmetic operations on input operands that have the same units.
-See Figure 1 for a detailed explanation of the plot style.](binary_same_units.png)
+![A benchmark comparing the time to perform various binary arithmetic operations on input operans that have different but dimensionallty compatible units.
+See Figure 1 for a detailed explanation of the plot style.](binary_different_units.png)

 For each of the benchmarks below, we show the ratio of the time to perform an operation with one of `unyt`, `Pint`, and `astopy.units`, $T_{\rm package}$, to